 Benefits of Including Technical Skills on Resume

 There are numerous reasons why it is necessary to add technical skills to a resume.
 Some of the basic reasons include.
 One of the factors that highlight personal, as well as professional strengths to recruiters, is mentioning writing skills on resumes.
 The key feature is to include both hard and soft skills as these help in proving to employers that you are a team player as well as talented enough.
-There are certain industries that require more technical skills than others such as UX and Web Design, Software Development, Healthcare, Engineering, Marketing and information technology.
+Certain industries require more technical skills than others such as UX and Web Design, Software Development, Healthcare, Engineering, Marketing and information technology.

 How to Show These Tech Strengths?